enderphan94/linty/readme.md

 # Linty tool

-aims to check for code linter in Solidity
+aims to check for code linter in Solidity, will check for:
+- solhint pattern
+- spell
+- uint (should be uint256)

 # Requirements
 The following package should be installed: